Shifting the public safety paradigm.

-But what does public safety software entail?
-Our video work sought to clarify ProPhoenix’s mission, as well as humanize the brand by showcasing the software being used in various real-world situations.
+But what does ProPhoenix's tech entail?
+Our software explainer video sought to clarify the company's mission, as well as humanize the brand by showcasing the software being used in various real-world situations.

 Our ultimate goal?
 To inform more police and fire departments about the next generation public safety software.